bobbin-rs/bobbin-sdk/doc/Hardware.md

 # Hardware Support

-> **NOTE:** In order to prepare for an initial preview release, the number of supported
+> **NOTE:** In order to focus on an initial preview release, the number of supported
-> boards and MCUs has been pared to a minimum.
-In the next few months, a large number
+> boards and MCUs has been kept to a minimum.
+In the next few months, many of the MCUs
-> of MCUs and boards will be updated to the current standard and released.
+> and boards listed below will be updated to the current standard and released.

 ## Initial Targets